 Shirred Eggs and Ham

 Recipes for eggs seasoned and baked in an earthenware dish were popular in 19th-century cookbooks, including Fannie Farmer's original Boston Cooking-School Cookbook.
 The name for this recipe comes from the flat-bottomed dish, or shirrer, in which they were traditionlly cooked.
-These days, shirred eggs are usually baked in ramekins.
-But in this fantastic brunch variation, we line muffin cups with thin slices of ham and then drop in the eggs before baking.
+These days, shirred eggs are usually baked in ramekins (as pictured here).
+But in this easier, fantastic brunch variation of shirred eggs with ham, we line muffin cups with thin slices of ham and then drop in the eggs before baking.
 It's a fast, pretty, and delicious way to serve breakfast for a crowd.

 Set a baking dish (large enough to hold the muffin tins) on a rack in the middle of the oven, and pour one inch of boiling water into dish.
 Set muffin cups in water bath and bake eggs until whites are opaque, 12 to 15 minutes for medium-hard-cooked eggs.
 Use a spatula to remove eggs onto a small, shallow serving dish.